WinMalware/pseudohermaphroditism.exe/README.md

 # pseudohermaphroditism.exe
-My new malware yet ITS SO SKIDDED password:why
+My new malware yet ITS SO SKIDDED Also change the VIR to EXE password:why